isc-projects/bind9/doc/arm/reference.rst

       order cyclic;
    };

-will cause any responses for type A records in class IN that have "``host.example.com``" as a suffix, to always be returned in random order.
+causes any responses for type A records in class IN, that have ``host.example.com`` as a suffix, to always be returned in random order.
 All other records are returned in cyclic order.

-If multiple ``rrset-order`` statements appear, they are not combined — the last one applies.
+If multiple ``rrset-order`` statements appear, they are not combined;
+the last one applies.

 By default, records are returned in ``random`` order.

 .. note::

-   In this release of BIND 9, the ``rrset-order`` statement does not support "fixed" ordering by default.
+   "Fixed" ordering of the ``rrset-order`` statement by default is not currently supported in BIND 9.
 Fixed ordering can be enabled at compile time by specifying "--enable-fixed-rrset" on the "configure" command line.